Giftbit/lightrail-client-java/README.md

 giftCharge.refund();
 ```

-Note that this does not necessarily mean that the refunded amount is available for re-charge.
-In the edge case where the fund for the original charge came from an attached promotional value which has now expired, refunding will return those funds back to the now-expired value store and therefore the value will not be available for re-charge.
+Note that this does not necessarily mean that the refunded amount is available for a re-charge.
+In the edge case where the fund for the original charge came from a promotion which has now expired, refunding will return those funds back to the now-expired value store and therefore the value will not be available for re-charge.

 #### Funding a Gift Card